frank0532/decisiontree-randomforest-adaboost-GBDT-xgboost-lightGBM-catBoost/README.md

 ## 1. Decision tree, code in "decisionTree.py"

 ### 1.1 What is decision tree?
-Build a "if-elif-else" condition tree according to some certain data which contains
+Build an "if-elif-else" condition tree according to some certain data which contains
 useful information that is really used to predict for future new data;
 >> ![](https://github.com/frank0532/decision_tree_and_its_derivatives/blob/master/figs/data2decision_tree.png)